 NSSA certification requires completion of a one-day course and passing a proctored exam.
 CPAs, CFPs, insurance agents and other professionals may use it to fulfill continuing education obligations for other certifications.

 After the training, prospective advisors take an online, closed-book assessment proctored by an independent online service.
-The proctor charges modest fees between $25 and $35.
-Candidates must use a video-enabled computer for accountability purposes.
+The proctor charges modest fees, and candidates must use a video-enabled computer for accountability purposes.
 They may use calculators and reduction factor tables as they work.
 All candidates need a grade of at least 79%, but can retest twice.

 Like many other professional certifications, the NSSA must be renewed every two years.
 This requires an additional eight hours of continuing education credits and costs $395.
 However, those certified can opt to pay $1,000 for lifetime certification.